 In hashing there is a hash function that maps keys to some values.
-But these hashing function may lead to collision that is two or more keys are mapped to same value.
+But these hashing functions may lead to a collision that is two or more keys are mapped to same value.
 Chain hashing avoids collision.
 The idea is to make each cell of hash table point to a linked list of records that have same hash function value.

 Let’s create a hash function, such that our hash table has ‘N’ number of buckets.

 To insert a node into the hash table, we need to find the hash index for the given key.
 And it could be calculated using the hash function.

 Example: hashIndex = key % noOfBuckets